Victoria Reid: Marriage to Hugo Reid

-White American racist attitudes

 Benjamin Davis Wilson became a conservator of Victoria Reid after Hugo's death.
-Wilson signed away her land in a dubious manner, indicating Victoria had lost status as an Indigenous woman in white American society to control her property compared to her status in Mexican California.
+Wilson signed away her land in a dubious manner, indicating Victoria had lost status as an Indigenous woman to control her property compared to her status in Mexican California.

-After the transfer of Alta California to the United States and California statehood in 1848, Anglo-Americans became the dominant class in the new settler colonial society.
-The influx of white settlers resulted in changes in attitudes toward her marriage to Reid and to her status as a respected Indigenous woman.
-Interracial marriage was highly discouraged by white Americans, and new migrants from outside the Southwest questioned why a white man would marry an "Indian squaw."
-White Americans discounted Victoria Reid's status: "Whereas Victoria's land and economic contributions bolstered Hugo Reid's social status in the Mexican period, in the American period, Victoria's social status solidly rested on Hugo's protection and legitimacy."
+After the transfer of Alta California to the United States and California statehood in 1848 and 1850 respectively, Anglo-Americans became the dominant class in the new settler colonial society.
+The influx of settlers resulted in changes in attitudes toward her marriage to Reid and to her status as a respected Indigenous woman.
+Interracial marriage was highly discouraged, and new migrants from outside the Southwest questioned why a white man would marry an "Indian squaw."
+Americans discounted Victoria Reid's status: "Whereas Victoria's land and economic contributions bolstered Hugo Reid's social status in the Mexican period, in the American period, Victoria's social status solidly rested on Hugo's protection and legitimacy."

-When Maria Ygnacía, Victoria's daughter, was around 18 years old, she was admired for her beauty by Euro-Americans yet was mischaracterized as being "half-English, half-Indian," based on Hugo Reid's ancestry.
+When Maria Ygnacía, Victoria's daughter, was around 18 years old, she was admired for her beauty yet was mischaracterized as being "half-English, half-Indian," based on Hugo Reid's ancestry.
 One commentator suggested that Americans had to create psychological and social distance rather than accept that a "full-blooded Indian" was beautiful.

 In 1851, Hugo Reid was in declining health.
 He published a series in the Los Angeles Star titled The Indians of Los Angeles County.
 Reid hoped his work would help gain him appointment as an Indian agent for the southern California district.
 He needed the salary but also wanted to advance the cause of the Indigenous peoples of the Los Angeles Basin, whom the Spanish had called Gabrieleños (they are not Tongva people).
 Benjamin Davis Wilson believed that Reid was a highly viable candidate because of his "opportunities of knowing the Indians perhaps exceeded those of any in the State."

 At this time, Hugo had secretly revealed unhappiness in his marriage with Victoria.
-This may have been due to her declining status as an Indigenous woman in white American settler society.
-His status was affected by that.
 Hugo once copied a note which read "Any man who would cohabit with an Indian places himself on the level of brutes!"
 He titled this personal note "Anecdote of a Lawyer," which he kept with him for some time.